 Garlic Parmesan Roasted Asparagus side dish is easy to make in minutes with only six ingredients yet turn out tasty and full of flavor.
 They’re tender-crisp with loads of garlic and Parmesan!

-I am not much of a vegetable eater but I do love asparagus and I regularly keep a bunch or two at home even during months when they’re out of season and are horribly expensive.
-These delectable spears are a regular on our meal rotation and garlic parmesan roasted asparagus happens to be my ultimate favorite.
+I love asparagus and regularly keep a bunch or two at home, even during months when they’re out of season and are horribly expensive.
+These delectable spears are a regular on our meal rotation, and garlic parmesan roasted asparagus happens to be my ultimate favorite way to cook them.

 - When buying asparagus, choose spears that are brightly colored and check the ends to make sure they are intact and are not overly dry and brown.

 - Asparagus typically lasts for about 2 to 3 days in the fridge.
 To keep fresh for up to a week, store the spears standing up in a jar with about 2 inches of water and loosely cover the top with a plastic bag.

 - To trim the tough ends, snap off at the point where the spear naturally bends.